kmalakoff/knockback-todos-app/README.md

 @trigger("change:#{key}", value) for key, value of @translations_by_locale[@locale_identifier]
 ```

-You just need to register your custom locale manager like:
+Register your custom locale manager like:
 ```coffeescript
 kb.locale_manager = new MyLocaleManager()
 ```

-Also, if you want to perform some specialized formatting above and beyond a string lookup, you can provide custom classes derived from kb.LocalizedObservable:
+Also, if you want to perform some specialized formatting above and beyond a string lookup, you can provide custom localizer classes derived from kb.LocalizedObservable:
 ```coffeescript
 class LongDateLocalizer extends kb.LocalizedObservable
   constructor: -> return super